Louisiana Earned Income Tax Credit #

 Louisiana Child Care Assistance Program (CCAP) #

-The Louisiana CCAP helps low-income families pay for child care while working or attending school or training.
-The program helps pay for child care for children under age 13 or up to age 18 for children with special needs.
+The program helps pay a portion of childcare for a child under age 13 or up to age 18 for children with special needs.

-CCAP pays for part of the child care costs, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.
+Parents are expected to co-pay the remaining balance based on the size of the family, the amount of income, and the number of children in care.

 How do I apply for CCAP in Louisiana?